BEST ALBUM OF THE MONTH

 "The Man" might make you believe that rappers need to rap about sex, drugs, and violence to be cool, but like every other time "The Man" told you anything, he's lying.
 No one gives a fuck about lyrics as long as the singer sounds cool, and Eric Biddines sounds as cool as what you would get if you defrosted a frozen caveman and played him a bunch of Dungeon Family records—which is why he can get away with spending half an album rapping about coffee.

 Everybody knows that the least cool genre of music is instrumental hip-hop.
 Flying Lotus knows too, which is why half of this album is instrumental jazz freakouts that might impress anybody who's never listened to Sun Ra.
-Congratulations, Flying Lotus, you've made the new favorite album of state-college stoner trash.
+Congratulations, Flying Lotus, you've made the new favourite album of state-college stoner trash.
 Not even an overpriced Kendrick Lamar verse can save you.

 Yeah, we gave the Flying Lotus album the finger and are currently tongue-polishing Yung Lean's hairless Swedish asshole.
 We did it for two reasons.
 One, Yung Lean made the druggiest rap album of the year.
 Two, we wanted to piss off all the true heads.